Logo Design Process

 Moving from sketchpad to computer can be done by a scanner, or by re-creating by hand in Adobe Illustrator.
 I will try to get as many concepts created as possible to make the filtration of good / bad more accurate.
 Thirty ideas may be filtered down to five good ones, which in turn could be filtered to two or three potentially great ones.
 It is my job as the designer to make considered choices on what is presented; too many and the client could feel inundated, too few and there may be complaints of not enough choice.
-In my experience, presenting three or four is a good balance of quality / quantity, usually I will give my own thoughts upon which I feel to be strongest to the client.
+In my experience, presenting three or four is a good balance of quality and quantity.
+I will also give my own thoughts upon which I feel to be strongest to the client.

 My ‘usual’ timeframe of 3-4 weeks for a logo project is based upon prompt responses from the client, not just from initial concepts, but from every aspect of development.
 The feedback upon the initial ideas from the client is central to moving into the next stage.
 Usually something from the initial versions stands out as something to move forward with, if not I will ask more questions and find out what needs to be focused upon for further concepts.

 Development of the Logo Design